-We regard each of the two strands separately as a template.
+We regard each of the two strands in Fig. 3 separately as a template.
 The instances of the template are the sequences of messages we obtain if we fill in suitable values in place of its parameters $A, B, N_a$ , and $N_b$ .
+As an example, we could replace these parameters with the values $C, C, N_1$ , and $N_2$ ; in this case, the strand would represent an execution in which a principal C intends to interact with itself as peer, although it may use different nonces in its activities as initiator and responder.
 The instances are called strands also; a strand serving as template is called a role.